monteiroo21/TPW_Project/relatorio.md

 - **Favourites**

     An user, as previously seen, has the possibility to add a car to his favourites.
 To facilitate his experience, a customer can check a list with the cars he added to the favourites.
+The favourites are added/removed while an user session is ongoing.
+When an user logouts, those favourites are loaded into the database.
+When an user is authenticated again, that information is loaded again into that session.

     ![Edit Profile](screenshots/favourites.png)